hummxt/web-studio/README.md

 ## 1. Clone the repository:
 - Clone the repository : git clone https://github.com/hummxt/web-studio
-- Navigate to the project folder and start the development server:  cd web-studio  and  npm run dev
+- Navigate to the project folder and start the development server:  cd web-studio  and  npm run dev.